 Door Opener

 You can go to open houses without an agent.
 If a listed home doesn’t hold an open house, you need someone to open the door and let you tour the home.
 A buyer’s agent performs this role.
-They have apps to request a showing time and receive a code for the key box.
+They have apps for requesting a showing time and receiving a code for the key box.

 You’ll have to go through the seller’s agent when you don’t use a buyer’s agent.
 Industry practice doesn’t allow a buyer to tour a home unaccompanied.
 The seller’s agent can’t just give you a code and let you into the home alone.
 The agent has to go there him- or herself or send someone from the office.

-Sellers’ agents don’t like the additional work.
+Sellers’ agents don’t like the additional work because they perceive unrepresented buyers as unserious tire kickers.
+Tire kickers with a buyer’s agent at least only waste their own agent’s time.
 You’ll need to convince the seller’s agent that showing the home to you is worth their time and effort.
 Understanding the roles of a buyer’s agent for the seller and the seller’s agent will help you do that.

 Agent’s Roles for the Seller